 Thank you for looking at my profile.

-I am a qualified Core Process psychotherapist working with clients that wish to address a range of life-issues including relationships, anxiety, depression, post-natal depression, work-related stress and grief, loss and bereavement.
+I am a fully qualified Core Process psychotherapist working with clients that wish to address a range of life-issues including relationships, anxiety, depression, post-natal depression, work-related stress and grief, loss and bereavement.
 I work with clients of any age from 18 years onwards.

 I aim to offer, above all else, safety in our working relationship, focussing on understanding and supporting your unique needs.
 I do this through an empathetic, non-judgmental, accepting and supportive environment in which to jointly explore the nature of our psychotherapeutic work.
 Every working relationship is unique and I am therefore conscious of and sensitive to the differing therapeutic needs of each individual.
 I abide by the UKCP code of conduct and the Karuna Institute code of conduct, and am a Registered Member of BACP.

 Having always enjoyed working with people - across different organisations and in many different countries around the world, including managing and leading small and large teams of people - I started my journey in psychotherapy more than 11 years ago.
 Having studied for a degree in psychology, I was looking for something that dealt with the human condition at a much deeper level, that reflected my experience of the interconnectivity of life and was attuned with Eastern philosophies as these resonated with my experience of life.